temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 <!--SNIPSTART money-transfer-project-template-go-start-workflow-->
 <!--SNIPEND-->

-You can make the call  [synchronously or asynchronously](https://docs.temporal.io/go/workflows/#how-to-start-a-workflow).
-Here we do it asynchronously, so you will see the program run, tell you the transaction is processing, and exit.

 :::note
 This tutorial uses a separate program to start the workflow, but you don't have to follow this pattern.
 In fact, most real applications will start a Workflow as part of another program.
 For example, you may start the Workflow in response to a button press, or an API call.
 :::

+You can make the call [synchronously or asynchronously](https://docs.temporal.io/go/workflows/#how-to-start-a-workflow).
+Here we do it synchronously by fetching the return value of the Workflow execution with `we.Get`.
+This call waits for the Workflow execution to complete before continuing.

 Now that you've seen how to use the SDK to start a Workflow Execution, try running the program yourself.